-The importance of ongoing research into user behavior
+The importance of ongoing research

 Just like you, your users’ needs are not static.
 Their preferences and behaviours will evolve, and it is the job of website optimisation to monitor changing user behaviours and trends, and take action to continue to meet the needs of your visitors.
 For example, if there is a downturn in browsing time, it is important to pinpoint the reasons why (e.g.: boredom or a cluttered site), and address them to avoid losing customers.

 If you are on a budget, the following free tools are specifically designed for researching the behaviour of your site users: